 FreedomPop Inc., a startup backed by Skype founder Niklas Zennstrom, began offering a free wireless Internet service for smartphones and other mobile devices.

 The service lets users tap into Clearwire Corp.
-(CLWR)’s fourth- generation wireless network and use of to 500 megabytes of data for free, the Los Angeles-based company said today in a statement.
+(CLWR:US)’s fourth- generation wireless network and use of to 500 megabytes of data for free, the Los Angeles-based company said today in a statement.
 FreedomPop charges for plans with more data.
 For now, the service will available as a so-called beta test.

 The company offers a range of accessories that let smartphone and laptop users connect to the Internet without relying on their mobile-phone carrier.
-In the next four to six weeks, it will start shipping iPhone and iPod sleeves that allow the Apple Inc. (AAPL) devices to get on the network.
+In the next four to six weeks, it will start shipping iPhone and iPod sleeves that allow the Apple Inc. (AAPL:US) devices to get on the network.

 “In a mobile data marketplace dominated by expensive family plans and binding annual contracts, FreedomPop is delivering a compelling and flexible alternative by offering consumers the ability to get connected on their terms,” Chief Executive Officer Stephen Stokols said in the statement.